joebew42/diaspora-replica/README.md

 ##How to start a development environment

-If you are a developer and you want to try Diaspora without messing up your computer by installing and configuring extra packages, you can set up a virtual machine that is executed by Vagrant and then automatically configured by Puppet.
+If you are a developer and you want to try diaspora without messing up your computer by installing and configuring extra packages, you can set up a virtual machine that is executed by Vagrant and then automatically configured by Puppet.
-Now that you have a fully configured virtual machine ready to host a Diaspora application, will be very easy to deploy it with Capistrano.
+Now that you have a fully configured virtual machine ready to host a diaspora application, will be very easy to deploy it with Capistrano.

 ###Configure a fake FQDN in your system